Prof. Yasuyuki Nogami

 Development of network applications

-• Electrical and Telecommunication Systems Laboratory
+• Electrical and Communication Systems Laboratory

 Communication systems experiments

-• C/C++ Programming Practice
+• C/C++ Programming Exercise

 Programming fundamentals

-• Java Programming Practice
+• Java Programming Exercise

 Object-oriented programming